 History, tourist information, and nearby accommodation

-Royal account books show an expense of £400, suggesting a modest sized fortification. based on the amounts spent on much larger fortresses that have survived.
+Royal account books show an expense of £400, suggesting a modestly sized fortification. based on the amounts spent on much larger fortresses that have survived.
 The octagonal plan is unique in England for this period, as octagonal towers did not become common until well into the next century.
-Entrance was by way of a projecting stair turret.
+Entry was by way of a projecting stair turret.

 Unfortunately, Cheney viewed Chilham as little more than a source of cheap building material for his house at Shurland.
 He pulled down much of the medieval castle and carted away the stones to rebuild his other house.